-The scheme register contains the Trust Deed, Statement of Investment Policy and Objectives, and the financial statements (click on 'Search Schemes', and enter 'MISS Scheme').
+The scheme register contains the Trust Deed, Statement of Investment Policy and Objectives and the financial statements (click on 'Search for a scheme' and enter 'MISS Scheme').

-The offer register includes the Product Disclosure Statement, fund updates and Other Material Information (click on 'Search Offers', and enter 'MISS Scheme').
+The offer register includes the Product Disclosure Statement, fund updates and Other Material Information document (click on 'Search for an offer' and enter 'MISS Scheme').

-Additionally, this information relating to the Scheme is available on the Scheme website www.miss.org.nz.
+Additionally, this information relating to the Scheme is available on the Scheme website at www.miss.org.nz.
 Scheme documents are also available from the Scheme Secretary on request.